joesprankle/lambda_on_local_template/README.md

 # Easy Barebones Lambda development (node)

-This allows you to geet started building a lambda function you can run/test locally and depoly from the cli when ready.
+This allows you to get started building a lambda function you can run/test locally and deploy from the cli when ready.

 ## Getting Started